fonnesbeck/git_tutorial/PITCHME.md

  1 file changed, 3 insertions(+)
 ```

+Note:
-^ add files to the set we want to commit before actually committing anything.
+ add files to the set we want to commit before actually committing anything.
 Allows us to commit our changes in **stages** and capture changes in logical portions rather than only large batches.

+Note:
-^ e.g., suppose we're adding a few citations to to our thesis.
+ e.g., suppose we're adding a few citations to to our thesis.
 We might want to commit those additions, and the corresponding addition to the bibliography, but *not* commit the work we're doing on the conclusion
 WHY?